Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

-This procedure helps the university implement the Policy on Discrimination, Harassment, and Retaliation (the Discrimination Policy) and the Policy on Sexual Misconduct, Relationship Violence, and Stalking (the Sexual Misconduct Policy).
+This procedure helps the university implement the Policy on Discrimination, Discriminatory Harassment, and Retaliation (the Discrimination Policy) and the Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct (the Sexual Misconduct Policy).
 This procedure also helps William & Mary comply with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Equal Pay Act, the Vietnam Era Veterans' Readjustment Assistance Act, Federal Executive Order 11246, the Genetic Information Nondiscrimination Act, and Virginia Executive Order No. 2, by providing a fair, prompt process to respond to reported violations.

 B. Summary of Procedure and Timelines.
 Under this procedure, reports are assessed by a Review Team to make initial determinations as to the appropriate course of action.
-If an initial determination to investigate a report is made, the respondent is notified and given an opportunity to respond.
-If an investigation proceeds, the allegations to be investigated are shared with the parties.
-Trained investigators interview the parties and witnesses and collect and analyze evidence such as emails and other records and submit an investigation report to the Provost.
+If an initial determination to investigate a report is made, the allegations to be investigated are shared with the parties, and the respondent is given an opportunity to respond.
+Trained investigators interview the parties and witnesses, collect and analyze evidence such as emails and other records, and submit an investigation report to the Determination Official.
 Each party may have an advisor of his/her choice, who may attend meetings and interviews.
 The parties have the right to review and respond to the report.
-The Provost may resolve the matter administratively, subject to certain conditions, and/or may request further investigation or clarification of the report.
-If not administratively resolved, the Provost determines whether and which allegations proceed forward to a hearing.
-The parties have an opportunity to request reconsideration of this determination.
+The Determination Official may resolve the matter administratively, subject to certain conditions, and/or may request further investigation or clarification of the report.
+If not administratively resolved, the Determination Official determines whether and which allegations proceed forward to a hearing.
+If one or more of the allegations are classified as Title IX sexual harassment under the Sexual Misconduct Policy, the matter automatically proceeds to a hearing.
+The parties have an opportunity to request reconsideration of this determination to the Provost or designated appellate officer.
 The hearing is conducted by a hearing panel.
 The hearing panel's determination is based on the preponderance of the evidence.
-Either party may appeal the determination to the Provost.
 The Provost sets sanctions, if appropriate.
+Either party may appeal the hearing panel determination or sanctions imposed to the appellate officer.

-This procedure applies to the College of William & Mary, including the Virginia Institute of Marine Science (the university).
+This procedure applies to William & Mary as a whole university, including the Virginia Institute of Marine Science (the university).

-This is the procedure for addressing reports of discrimination (including harassment) and retaliation that are alleged or suspected to have been committed by any type of employee, including faculty except as provided in the following paragraph.
+This is the procedure for addressing reports of discrimination, harassment, retaliation, and sexual misconduct that are alleged or suspected to have been committed by any type of employee, including faculty, except as provided in the following paragraph.
 This procedure is also used to respond to reports of misconduct by third parties (including but not limited to vendors, contractors, alumni/ae, visitors or local residents).
 Different procedures are used for addressing complaints and concerns of discrimination and harassment by students.

 This procedure may not be used for faculty members or former faculty to appeal or complain of decisions not to renew, tenure or promote, except as provided in Section III(C)(1)(d) of the Faculty Handbook.
 This procedure does not replace other university or Commonwealth Procedures for employees.
-The Review Team or the Chief Compliance Officer may refer the matter to another procedure, such as the Commonwealth Department of Human Resources Managements’ Employment Dispute Resolution grievance program, if it would be more appropriately handled under such other procedure.
+The Review Team or the Title IX Coordinator may refer the matter to another procedure, such as the Commonwealth Department of Human Resources Managements’ Employment Dispute Resolution grievance program, if it would be more appropriately handled under such other procedure.